Yoddikko/Yodd-s-cool-repos-collection/README.md

 ## Streaming sites 🏴‍☠️
 ### Italians 🏴‍☠️
 - [StreamingCommunity](https://StreamingCommunity.computer): Italian site to watch movies and TV shows. 🌐 🏴‍☠️ 🏆

+- ## Disclaimer
+This repository is created for **educational purposes only**.
+It contains links to various resources available on the internet.
+The author does not condone, promote, or encourage any illegal activities, including piracy or copyright infringement.

+All the links provided here are meant to serve as information, and the user is responsible for their actions while accessing these resources.
+It is advised to use these resources in compliance with applicable laws.
+Please note that some of the linked content may be subject to copyright or other legal restrictions in certain jurisdictions.

+**If you are a copyright owner** or an agent thereof and believe that any of the content linked in this repository infringes your copyright, please contact us for removal.